mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 #### Timer

-By subclassing `threading.Timer(Thread)` I was able to obtain a looping timer that runs in its own thread.
+By subclassing `threading.Timer(Thread)` I was able to obtain a looping timer that runs in its own thread (sort of, remember [GIL](https://wiki.python.org/moin/GlobalInterpreterLock)).

 ```python
 class LoopTimer(Timer):